hettiger/clg/README.md

 YAML file and turn all unreleased entries into a dated release when you publish.

 > **Warning:** This project is work in progress.
 Use at your own risk.
 APIs might change.
-> Not all features are fully implemented yet (authors, groups) but the app is already usable.
 > The docs are 100% AI-generated.
 No releases published yet.

 ## How it works